greenonline/UI_Better/README.md

 Commenting out both lines results in the index being saved only once, no duplicates.
 However, where is this index being saved?

-#### In `readline.pm`
+##### In `readline.pm`

 In `readline.pm` there is a function `add_line_to_history()`.
 It is called from two functions, in `F_AcceptLine()` and `F_SaveLine`.
 If you comment out the calls to `add_line_to_history()` in both `F_AcceptLine()` and `F_SaveLine` then no history is written and the issue of the written index goes away.

-If you combine these two commented out lines with the fix above for **Bug#1**, then the behaviour of the history is as expected and desired – tht is to say that the history only shows the actual selection and never the index.
+If you combine these two commented out lines with the fix above for **Bug#1**, then the behaviour of the history is as expected and desired – that is to say that the history only shows the actual selection and never the index.

 #### Bug#3 - Enhancement: Check only the first word for validity